pauladanielafarias/jupyter_contrib_nbextensions/README.md

 You should do the following:
 1. Install [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html)
 2. Start your command prompt with run as administrator
-3. Run the command above to install Jupyter Notebook again
+3. Try to run the command above to install Jupyter Notebook again

 # III.
 Installing jupyter_contrib_nbextensions using Conda